Publishing with Purpose

 Kaitland M. Byrd is Lecturer in Sociology at Virginia Tech and a visiting scholar at the National Center for Institutional Diversity at the University of Michigan.

-Craft in the Terroir: The Rise of Southern Winemaking
+Terroir in a Glass: The Rise of Southern Winemaking

-Craft in the Restaurant: The Whitewashing of Southern Food
+Beyond Popeye’s and KFC: The Whitewashing of Southern Food Restaurants

 Conclusion: The Future of Southern Food